netzulo/blackdesertonlinebot-discord/README.md

 Tip: For debugging scraping issues, set `BROWSER_HEADLESS=false` and use `BROWSER_WIDTH/BROWSER_HEIGHT` to standardize the viewport (e.g., 1920x1080).
 You can also adjust `BROWSER_NAME` to `firefox` when needed.

 Logging: Control verbosity with `LOG_LEVEL` (default: `info`).

+Proxy: Configure `PROXY_URL` to point to your local proxy (default `http://localhost:9432/proxy`).
+All scrapers (boss timer and gear profiles) will use this unified proxy.

 ## 🏗️ Project Structure